j3k0/PhoneGap-Newsstand-iOS/README.md

 PhoneGap-Newsstand-iOS
 ======================

-THIS IS WORK IN PROGRESS.
-Can only be used to change the cover icon of a Newsstand app.
+This plugin can be used to configure a PhoneGap application as a Newstand application, then change the cover icon to reflect the latest issue.

 Installation
 ------------